bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

  5
 ```

-In the examples and snippets to follow methods will primarily be used in
+<p>In the examples and snippets to follow methods will primarily be used in
 a setting mode, however they may also be able to be used in a getting
-mode as well.
+mode as well.</p>

 <h4>Attribute Manipulation</h4>

-One part of elements able to be inspected and manipulated are
+<p>One part of elements able to be inspected and manipulated are
 attributes.
 A few options include the ability to add, remove, or change
 an attribute or its value.
 In the examples below the .addClass() method
 is used to add a class to all even list items, the .removeClass() method
 is used to remove all classes from any paragraphs, and lastly
 the .attr() method is used to find the value of the title attribute of
-any abbr element and set it to Hello World.
+any abbr element and set it to Hello World.</p>

 ```
  1  $('li:even').addClass('even-item');